-While SAML itself is merely a markup language, its common use case these days is with HTTP [RFC2616] and HTML [W3C.REC-html401-19991224].
+While SAML itself is merely a markup language, its common use case these days is with HTTP [RFC2616] or HTTPs [RFC2818] and HTML [W3C.REC-html401-19991224].
 What follows is a typical flow:

-- 1. The browser requests a resource of a Relying Party (RP) (via an HTTP request). - The RP sends an HTTP redirect as described in Section 10.3 of [RFC2616] to the browser to the Identity Provider (IdP) or an IdP discovery service with an authentication request that contains the name of resource being requested, some sort of a cookie and a return URL [RFC1738], - 3.
+- 1. The browser requests a resource of a Relying Party (RP) (via an HTTP request). - The Relying Party redirects the browser via an HTTP redirect (as described in Section 10.3 of [RFC2616]) to the Identity Provider (IdP) or an IdP discovery service with as parameters an authentication request that contains the name of resource being requested, a browser cookie and a return URL as specified in Section 3.1 of the SAML profiles 2.0 specification [OASIS.saml-profiles-2.0-os]. - 3.
 The user authenticates to the IdP and perhaps authorizes the authentication to the service provider. - 4.
-In its authentication response, the IdP redirects (via an HTTP redirect) the browser back to the RP with an authentication assertion (stating that the IdP vouches that the subject has successfully authenticated), optionally along with some additional attributes. - 5.
-RP now has sufficient identity information to approve access to the resource or not, and acts accordingly.
+In its authentication response, the IdP redirects (via an HTTP redirect) the

+- browser back to the RP with an authentication assertion (stating that the IdP vouches that the subject has successfully authenticated), optionally along with some additional attributes. - 5.
+The Relying Party now has sufficient identity information to approve access to the resource or not, and acts accordingly.
 The authentication is concluded.

-When considering this flow in the context of SASL, we note that while the RP and the client both must change their code to implement this SASL mechanism, the IdP must remain untouched.
-The RP already has some sort of session (probably a TCP connection) established with the client.
+When considering this flow in the context of SASL, we note that while the Relying Party and the client both must change their code to implement this SASL mechanism, the IdP can remain untouched.
+The Relying Party already has some sort of session (probably a TCP connection) established with the client.
 However, it may be necessary to redirect a SASL client to another application or handler.
 This will be discussed below.
 The steps are shown from below:

-- 1. The Relying Party or SASL server advertises support for the SASL SAML20 mechanism to the client - 2.
-The client initiates a SASL authentication with SAML20 and sends a domain - 3.
-The Relying Party transmits an authentication request encoded using a Universal Resource Identifier (URI) as described in RFC 3986 [RFC3986] and an HTTP redirect to the IdP corresponding to the domain - 4.
+- 1. The SASL server (Relying Party) advertises support for the SASL SAML20 mechanism to the client - 2.
+The client initiates a SASL authentication with SAML20 and sends a domain name that allows the SASL server to determine the appropriate IdP - 3.
+The SASL server transmits an authentication request encoded using a Universal Resource Identifier (URI) as described in RFC 3986 [RFC3986] and an HTTP redirect to the IdP corresponding to the domain - 4.
 The SASL client now sends an empty response, as authentication continues via the normal SAML flow. - 5.
-At this point the SASL client MUST construct a URL containing the content received in the previous message from the RP.
+At this point the SASL client MUST construct a URL containing the content received in the previous message from the SASL server.
 This URL is transmitted to the IdP either by the SASL client application or an appropriate handler, such as a browser. - 6.
 Next the client authenticates to the IdP.
 The manner in which the end user is authenticated to the IdP and any policies surrounding such authentication is out of scope for SAML and hence for this draft.
 This step happens out of band from SASL. - 7.
-The IdP will convey information about the success or failure of the authentication back to the the RP in the form of an Authentication Statement or failure, using a indirect response via the client browser or the handler (and with an external browser client control should be passed back to the SASL client).
+The IdP will convey information about the success or failure of the authentication back to the the SASL server (Relying Party) in the form of an Authentication Statement or failure, using a indirect response via the client browser or the handler (and with an external browser client control should be passed back to the SASL client).
 This step happens out of band from SASL. - 8.
 The SASL Server sends an appropriate SASL response to the client, along with an optional list of attributes